Wine & Gastronomy: France & Spain

 - Whizz across rural France at speeds of nearly 200mph on ultra-modern TGV trains

-- Wine tour and the vineyards of Bordeaux
+- The stunning cuisine and world-famous vineyards of Bordeaux

 - San Sebastian – Europe’s gastronomical capital